lucastorri/s3mp/README.md

 - Description: sends back a generic error, where the data contains a message detailing it

+### `DEBUG` [0xDE]

+- Description: sends debug messages from the device.
+These messages can be safely ignored.
+It is a device initiated operation.

 ### `PUSH` [0xA0]

-- Description: sends updates from a subscribed address
+- Description: sends updates from a subscribed address.
+It is also a device initiated operation.
 - Details
     - `PUSH` is fire-and-forget and can be sent at any time
     - `Counter` is set to 0